Tyderion/AniDb-AniAdd-CLI/Readme.md

 This Version replaces the GUI with a CLI only version.
 Old Versions still support GUI, see Tag [v1.1.1](https://github.com/Tyderion/AniDb-AniAdd-CLI/releases/tag/1.1.1)

+### Environment Variables
+- `LOG_CONFIG_FILE`: Path to a properties file for logging [sample](https://github.com/Tyderion/AniDb-AniAdd-CLI/blob/feature/kodi-integration/src/main/resources/logging.properties).
+Will be used to update logging configuration and set log levels.

 The following cli commands and options are available:
 ### Scan
 ```